Grendon Bishop: History

 In 2018 a parish 'Characterisation Study' was undertaken which aimed to "address the historic character and local distinctiveness of the area "through volunteer fieldwork and desk-based" research.
 The study, which was published in January 2019, was designed to inform a future Bredenbury, Wacton and Grendon Bishop Neighbourhood Development Plan.

 Governance

 Grendon Bishop is represented on the lowest tier of UK governance by three councillors on the Bredenbury & District Group Parish Council.
 As Herefordshire is a unitary authority—no district council between parish and county councils—Grendon Bishop sends one councillor, representing the Hampton Ward, to Herefordshire County Council.
-Grendon Bishop is represented in the UK parliament as part of the North Herefordshire constituency, held by the Conservative Party since 2010 by Bill Wiggin.
+Grendon Bishop is represented in the UK parliament as part of the North Herefordshire constituency.

-From 1974 to the 1990s Grendon Bishop was part of the Malvern Hills District of the county of Hereford and Worcester county, instituted under the 1972 Local Government Act.
-Until Brexit, on 31 January 2020, the parish was represented in the European Parliament as part of the West Midlands constituency.
+From 1974 to the 1990s Grendon Bishop was part of the Malvern Hills District of the county of Hereford and Worcester county, instituted under the Local Government Act 1972.